Services

 A Cost-Effective Treatment

 Aside from the significant medical, social, developmental, and familial benefits of successful treatment for paediatric feeding disorders, the cost effectiveness of intensive treatment has been demonstrated (Dempster et al., 2015 & 2023, Piazza and Carroll-Hernandez, 2004, Serban et al., 2020, & Williams et al., 2007) in USD.
 Dempster et al., (2023) found children who received treatment had decreased health care charges by 71% compared to increasing charges by 22% if not.
 Dempster et al., (2015) reported a cost of $56,946 for gastrostomy tube placement surgery, $24,127-$26,737 (5-10 years) for tube removal, and calculated average routine maintenance costs (e.g., pumps, bags, tubes, formula) over 5 years at $202,095 and 10 years at $376,424.
 Williams et al., 2007 calculated that yearly routine maintenance costs could reach $70,889.
 These figures do not include other variables such as complications, medical appointments, emergency room visits, hospitalisations, specialised daycare/school placements and nursing, etc. or the high costs of months and years of ineffective therapies and hospitalisations most children receive before obtaining evidence-based treatment.
 Cost savings for a 70% (which is low/conservative compared for the evidence) to 100% success rate for tube removal at 5 years is $94,635-$122,412 and at 10 years is $266,353-$294,131, and for tube prevention at 5 years is $172,681-$200,459 and at 10 years is $344,400-$372,177.
 In addition to gastrostomy tube costs, additional costs can be incurred for children with failure to thrive, including nutritional deficiencies, hospitalisations for dehydration or temporary tube placements (e.g., nasogastric supplementation), oral supplements and formulas, constipation, specialised placements for school/day-care, dental decay, blindness, etc. Even in the US with insurance, families managing paediatric feeding disorders (PFD) face significant financial hardships and emotional tolls, and the economic burden is immense e.g., lost income of $125,645, plus supplies, travel, time, cost coping strategies, treating personal stress, and psychological care (Feeding Matters, 2019).
-Australia does not have this research on PFD, but see articles by the Butterfly Foundation on Paying the Price and Investing in Need for eating disorders e.g., $80.1 billion and a ~5:1 cost/benefit ratio of appropriate and timely treatment.
+Disclaimer: This research is from the USA where the healthcare system differs; Australia does not have this research on PFD, but see articles by the Butterfly Foundation on Paying the Price and Investing in Need for eating disorders e.g., $80.1 billion and a ~5:1 cost/benefit ratio of appropriate and timely treatment.

-The cost of this treatment varies as intensity of services is individualised and depends on response to treatment/progress which is data-based.
+The cost of this programme varies as intensity of services is individualised and depends on response to intervention/progress which is data-based.
 The total actual cost of services is based on actual hours delivered rather than the estimate.
 Caregiver training and fading of hours will begin as soon as possible depending on progress made and goals met.
 Some children graduate early and cheaper than the estimate.
 Some kids take longer.

-*Note: This is completely funded in the USA by most private insurance companies and Medicaid (and much more expensive).
-There’s a long history of successful appeals and overturned decisions from the past in the USA that has already established this.
+*Note: This is funded in the USA by most private insurance companies and Medicaid (and more expensive).
+There’s a long history of successful appeals and overturned decisions from the past in the USA that has established this.
 Please see Hagopian et al., 2015 for references for judicial rulings, legislation, and insurance reform.

 Full text articles on cost-effectiveness